mattbruv/snes-fighter/README.md

 # Game Design
 I have no experience with fighting games, so this part is going to come once:
-* Fundamental parts of the rendering engine working.
+* Fundamental parts of the rendering engine are working.
 * I understand the limitations of the SNES better
 * I gain experience with other fighting games to know what base features to add.